Give your CR-V’s engine a little TLC with routine oil changes. Schedule your next appointment today.

 Whether it’s synthetic, conventional, or a blend of both — your local Firestone Complete Auto Care has the right oil for your Honda CR-V. Honda has most likely outlined either synthetic or conventional as the best motor oil for your 2000 CR-V. Motor oil helps lubricate the engine’s moving parts, regulate engine temperature, and prevent the build-up of harmful substances within the engine.
 During an oil change, one of our techs will change your CR-V’s oil, replace and recycle the old oil and filter, inspect the rest of your car’s filters, top-off important fluids, and perform a free inspection on the rest of your vehicle.
 You can rest assured knowing that we seek to do what’s best for your CR-V by considering your driving preferences, and the number of miles on your odometer.

 What motor oils are available at Firestone Complete Auto Care?
 We stock outstanding motor oils because that's what your engine deserves.
-Consult Honda's recommendations to select the right 2000 CR-V oil and talk with a teammate to learn more about our oil options: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+Consult Honda's recommendations to select the right 2000 CR-V oil and talk with a teammate to learn more about our oil options: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 With so many motor oil brands in the market, why do we carry these brands?
 They are tested and trusted.
-For example, Quaker State was shown to provide 2x more protection than the industry standard when tested in taxi fleets across the country.
-[1] There's also Pennzoil.
-Unlike traditional synthetic motor oils, the Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, which helps lead to better performance.
-Then there's Shell Rotella heavy-duty engine oil.
-It's expressly designed for gasoline and diesel engines that need to overcome the strenuous working conditions, and is uniquely fortified to offer improved oxidation resistance, heightened performance in extreme temperatures, and increased wear protection.
-Always refer to Honda's recommendations before going with a new or different motor oil for your 2000 Honda CR-V.
+For example, Pennzoil Synthetics feature the capabilities to advance with vehicle technology to offer complete protection for not only the engines of today, but also the engines of tomorrow.
+But don't forget about Shell Rotella for heavy-duty engines.
+It's expressly designed for gasoline and diesel engines that need to survive the toughest working conditions, and is uniquely strengthened to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
+For help selecting the right motor oil for your 2000 Honda CR-V, defer to Honda's recommendations.

 When it's time for a 2000 Honda CR-V oil change, you know where to go!
 Your local Firestone Complete Auto Care carries some of the most reliable engine oils for Honda vehicles.
 We’ll take care of you and your car at your convenience, with the right oil at the right price.
 Find out how much your Honda CR-V oil change will cost by calling ahead.
 Get professional engine care by making an oil change appointment for your CR-V today.
 Many stores are open late and on weekends for your convenience.